cronomantic/ZXDAAD128/README.md

 ### **Compiling DCP**

-If you want to compile the DCP program, any standard C compiler will serve.
-You can tinker with the Makefile for your needs.
+If you want to compile the DCP program, any standard C99 compiler will serve.
+You can tinker with the Makefile for your own needs.

 ***